 Check your credit score – If the limit of your deactivated credit card was pretty high, your credit score may take a deep plunge owing to the increase in your overall credit utilization ratio.
 Check whether your credit score is least impacted and if there is a considerable drop in your score, you can take corrective measures to rebuild your credit score.

 Monitor your credit report for closure – Do monitor your credit report every month to ensure that your credit card account is closed in the report as well and there is no outstanding bill on the account.
-Your credit accounts remain in your credit report for a minimum of seven years and if your account is not closed under agreed circumstances as settled, your credit report may be left tarnished.

 If you want to check your credit score every month for free, click here.